ictacademiekw1c/opdrachten-repository/onderhoudbeheer/productie/Hoofdstuk03.md

 - Working software is the primary measure of progress
 - Sustainable development, able to maintain a constant pace
 - Continuous attention to technical excellence and good design
-- Simplicity—the art of maximizing the amount of work not done—is essential
+- Simplicityï¿½the art of maximizing the amount of work not doneï¿½is essential
 - Best architectures, requirements, and designs emerge from self-organizing teams
 - Regularly, the team reflects on how to become more effective, and adjusts accordingly